riemann/riemann-java-client/README.markdown

 sending events and querying the index is functional and threadsafe.
 A small DSL is available to make sending events easier.

 # Next steps

 - Set host automatically.
 - Add error handling to TcpClient--raise exceptions when msg.getOk() is false.
 - Write a UDP client.
 - Write a hybrid client which dispatches to UDP and TCP clients as appropriate.

+# Hacking

+You'll need [protoc 2.3.0](http://code.google.com/p/protobuf/downloads/detail?name=protobuf-2.3.0.tar.bz2&can=2&q=).
+After that, `mvn package` should build a JAR, and `mvn install` will drop it in your local repository.